- Written by Dr.Mehmet Demircioglu

 Do not take cold or flu medicine just to hide symptoms from the clinic.
 Some products bought without a prescription contain painkillers, NSAIDs, decongestants, antihistamines, caffeine, or other ingredients that may affect blood pressure, sleepiness, bleeding tendency, stomach comfort, or medication planning.
 The product name is not enough.
 The ingredient list matters.

-If you have already taken tablets, syrup, nasal spray, antibiotics, or fever reducers, share that with the clinic exactly what you took and when.
+If you have already taken tablets, syrup, nasal spray, antibiotics, or fever reducers, tell the clinic exactly what you took, the dose if you know it, and when you took the last dose.
 Fever medicine can make you look better for a few hours while the illness is still active.
 The same rule applies to normal prescriptions.
 For medication before a hair transplant, the decision depends on the medicine, dose, reason for use, and timing.

 Send photos of cold and flu product labels when possible.
 Combination products can hide ibuprofen, aspirin, decongestants, antihistamines, caffeine, or several active ingredients in one sachet or syrup.
+If the product contains ibuprofen, naproxen, diclofenac, aspirin, pseudoephedrine, phenylephrine, caffeine, codeine, or a sedating antihistamine, send the label before taking another dose or traveling.
 Brand names change by country, so the active ingredient panel is more useful than the front of the box.

 One ordinary cold tablet is different from repeated doses of a combination flu product.
-The responsible choice after surgery is not to guess between paracetamol, ibuprofen, aspirin, or stronger tablets.
-Clinic instructions should come before choosing treatment on your own, especially when choosing painkillers after a hair transplant.
+After surgery, do not guess between paracetamol, ibuprofen, aspirin, or stronger tablets.
+If pain or fever medicine is needed, keep it consistent with the plan for painkillers after a hair transplant.

 Antibiotics for throat or chest infection need review

 If you are already on antibiotics for a throat infection, sinus infection, chest infection, dental infection, or another active infection, surgery needs review before proceeding.
 The main issue is not only the antibiotic.
+Antibiotics do not turn an active throat, chest, dental, urinary, or skin infection into a safe surgery day.
 The reason for the antibiotic may mean the body is not ready for elective surgery.

 Share the diagnosis, antibiotic name, dose, start date, planned finish date, and whether fever, cough, pain, swelling, diarrhea, vomiting, or weakness is still present.
 A completed prescription with full recovery is different from day two of treatment while symptoms are still moving.

 Some people think antibiotics make the situation safe by themselves.
 I do not judge it that way.
-I need to know why the antibiotic was prescribed, whether symptoms are improving, whether there was fever, whether there is chest involvement, whether you feel well, and whether the treating doctor thinks elective surgery is reasonable.
-With antibiotics after a hair transplant, antibiotics are only one part of infection planning, not a substitute for medical judgment.
+The reason for the antibiotic, symptom direction, fever history, chest involvement, general energy, and the treating doctor’s opinion all matter.
+The same principle applies to antibiotics after a hair transplant.
+The tablet is only one part of infection planning, not a substitute for medical judgment.

 This point matters more when you are flying from another country.
-If you start antibiotics two days before travel, I need to know before you board the plane.
+If antibiotics start two days before travel, send the update before boarding the plane.
 A small delay at home is usually easier and safer than arriving sick, tired, and uncertain on the planned surgery day.

 Being sick can affect healing indirectly